JonGant/DWIS/README.md

 Previous versions of the program are housed in the folder zzz_old_versions.

-Package Dependencies: Scipy, Nibabel, Numpy
+Package Dependencies: scipy, nibabel, numpy, tkinter, os